mattok/noscript-ui/README.md

 # noscript-ui
 Mockup User Interface for NoScript 10.x

-*Note: This is a work in progress.*

 ## Demo

+*Note: This is a work in progress.
+This demo is designed to work in Firefox Quantum.
+It will not work in older browsers lacking ES2015 support.*

 https://mattok.github.io/noscript-ui/